I have updated all of my Creative Work Problems Comics Posts on this blog!

 Mind Mapping / Clustering

 So I’ve been reading Writing the Natural Way by Gabriele Rico and came across a technique called “Clustering”.
 It’s similar to mind mapping but you write down the associations of the word you use.
 So if you need ideas for a topic about trees, for example, you write down the first thing that comes to mind about the word “tree”.
 For me it is “green”, “leaves”, “book”, “reading”, “free time”, “walking” … etc. Sometimes these associations give you pretty good ideas that even have a deeper meaning.
 For example, a few months ago I did a comic called “Catch an Eye“.
 I asked my partner to give me a word and I’d make a comic out of it.
-She said “eye” and I used the clustering method to get ideas for the story.
+She said “eye” and I used the clustering method to get a concept for the story.

 Real-Life Experiences

-Sometimes we forget that we have a real life to draw ideas from.
+Sometimes we forget that we are living in real life to draw ideas from.
 So if you have a project that could have some connection to your past, search it for good ideas!
-Sometimes these are the best ideas because they add a personal touch to your project.
+Sometimes these are the best because they add a personal touch to your project.
 The second thing is to go to places in real life where you can experience something similar to your project.
 For example: If you have to do something related to the Middle Ages, go to a history museum.

 Word Ideas

-If you can get ideas for your creative project from a few words, you could use random word generators on the Internet to get some ideas.
+If you can get ideas for your creative project from a few words, you could use random word generators on the Internet to get some.
 You can even combine them.
 Sometimes when I draw a creature or character, I use some random words to get ideas of what they might look like.
 You could even point blindly at a book or newspaper to get those words.

 Techniques and Methods with Existing Ideas